shinjini37/6.835_cvtSimplified/README.md

 ### Basics:
 You will need:
-1. Python 2.7
+1. Python 2.7 (2.7.13)
-2. OpenCV v3
+2. OpenCV 3 (3.2.0)
-3. numpy
+3. Numpy (1.11.3)
-4. scipy
+4. Scipy (0.19.0)
-5. matplotlib
+5. Matplotlib (1.5.3)

+The versions used in the project are listed in parenthesis.
+The latest versions of the libraries should also work.
+Numpy, scipy and matplotlib can be downloaded using pip, which comes with the latest download of python 2.7.

-You can download OpenCV v3 from https://sourceforge.net/projects/opencvlibrary/
+You can download OpenCV 3 from https://sourceforge.net/projects/opencvlibrary/

 For Windows, after downloading:
 1. Extract it